influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/clusterWorkflowTemplate.md

 withTolerationsMixin(tolerations)
 ```

-Tolerations to apply to workflow pods.
+"Tolerations to apply to workflow pods."

 **Note:** This function appends passed data to existing values